Submarine sandwich: Grinder

 A common term in New England, especially Connecticut, Massachusetts, and Rhode Island is grinder; its origin has several possibilities.
 One theory says it is derived from Italian-American slang for a dock worker, among whom the sandwich was popular.
-Others say that it was called a grinder because the bread's hard crust required much chewing.
+Others say that it was called a grinder because the bread's hard crust required much chewing, and that it would grind one's teeth.
 In Pennsylvania, New York, and parts of New England, the term grinder usually refers to a hot submarine sandwich (meatball, sausage, etc.), whereas a cold sandwich (e.g., cold cuts) is usually called a "sub".
 In the Philadelphia area, the term grinder is also applied to any hoagie that is toasted in the oven after assembly, whether or not it is made with traditionally hot ingredients.

 Italian

-The term "Maine Italian" or simply "Italian" is used in Maine.
+The term Maine Italian or simply Italian is used in Maine.
 Local folklore claims that a baker named Giovanni Amato invented the Italian in 1899.